apple/swift-distributed-actors/README.md

   Reason: tried: '/usr/lib/swift/libswift_Distributed.dylib' (no such file), '/usr/local/lib/libswift_Distributed.dylib' (no such file), '/usr/lib/libswift_Distributed.dylib' (no such file))
 ```

-Instead, you must find the `xctest` binary in XCode:
+Instead, you must find the `xctest` binary in Xcode:

 ```
 -> % find /Applications/Xcode-Latest.app  | grep xctest